caskcsg/Libra/readme_en.md

 ## 📊 Experimental Results

-In the following table, we evaluated various baseline models (Instruct models and Guard models) and compared their performance with **Libra Guard**.
+In the following table, we evaluated various baseline models (Instruct models and Guard models) and compared their performance with **Libra-Guard**.

 | **Models**                       | **Average** | **Synthesis** | **Safety-Prompts** | **BeaverTails\_30k** |
 |----------------------------------|-------------|---------------|--------------------|----------------------|